openmv/openmv-projects/donkey-car/README.md

 ![Stack-up](images/build/step(34)small.jpg "Stack-up")

-Finally, let's connect the throttle servo to channel (1) on the Arduino, the steering servo to channel (2), the RC radio receiver throttle output to channel (3), and the RC radio receiver steering output to channel (4).
+Finally, let's connect the steering servo to channel (1) on the Arduino, the throttle servo to channel (2), the RC radio receiver steering output to channel (3), and the RC radio receiver throttle output to channel (4).
 Note that the RC radio receiver's steering output is channel (1) and it's throttle output is channel (2).
-Note that you're going to need to use the short-length female-to-female RC servo wire extension cables and long extension cables to wire up the RC radio receiver to the Arduino Servo Controller board.
+Also, you're going to need to use the short-length female-to-female RC servo wire extension cables and long extension cables to wire up the RC radio receiver to the Arduino Servo Controller board.

 ![Wire](images/build/step(35)small.jpg "Wire")